anentropic/experiments-coreml-ane-distilbert/README.md

 Basically, Apple provide a version of DistilBERT model that should run on the Neural Engine (ANE) co-processor of Apple Silicon devices, when run via CoreML.

+The specific model they provide has been pre-trained on the [SST 2](https://huggingface.co/datasets/sst2) dataset, so it provides sentiment classification (either "positive" or "negative").

 This repo contains a trivial experiment with this model - a cli app you can run that will classify the sentiment of your inputs.

 Prerequisites: